jordansissel/sysadvent/2011/17/article.md

 lock-in](http://en.wikipedia.org/wiki/Vendor_lock-in), and it sucks.

 Puppet calls it a module and manifest; Chef calls it a cookbook and recipe.
+Ruby and Python use the word "yield" to mean different things, and this causes much confusion for people trying to learn both languages.
 You can reduce learning curves if you use a common language in your systems and projects.

 ## When to Define Terms